Oscillatory amplitude of stochastic gravitational wave spectrum: Results and discussion

-The obtained amplitude of gravitational waves ( figs.(\ref{f3})-(\ref{f8})) can be used to examine the possibility of its detection with sensitivity curves from Advanced LIGO (during O1 run), Advanced LIGO (design sensitivity), Cosmic Explorer, Einstein Telescope VIRGO, GEO-600, LIGO S6, LISA and eLISA.
-These comparisons are made with respect to amplitude plot instead of power spectrum because the detectors are supposed to detect the field generated by the gravitational waves and not the energy density.
-Fig.(\ref{f3}) and fig.(\ref{f4}) show that for the model $\beta = -1.8$ both in the absence and presence of squeezing effect, the field lies within the sensitivity range of Einstein Telescope, Advanced LIGO(O1 run and design sensitivity), Cosmic Explorer and LISA.
-On the other hand the field for the model $\beta = -1.9$ in the absence of squeezing effect lies within the sensitivity range of Einstein Telescope.
-The gravitational wave field for $\beta = -2.0$ both in the absence and presence of squeezing effect lies below the sensitivity curves of all the mentioned detectors.
-However, despite the fact that some of the amplitudes in the present analysis lie within the sensitivity range of some detectors, the fact that these gravitational waves create random background with non-stationary spectrum makes it very difficult to detect them even in the absence of the squeezing effect.
-In fact, these type of gravitational waves are believed to be the quietest and most difficult to detect.
+We also examine the possibility of detection of the primordial gravitational waves for each model for various detectors.
+Figs.\ref{f3} and \ref{f4} show that for the model $\beta = -1.8$ both in the absence and presence of squeezing effect, the field lies within the sensitivity range of Einstein Telescope, Cosmic Explorer and LISA (original design and evolved design).
+Additionally, the amplitude in the presence of squeezing effect also lies within the sensitivity range of advanced LIGO and advanced VIRGO.
+On the other hand, according to Figs.\ref{f5}-\ref{f6}, the field for the model $\beta = -1.9$ in the presence of squeezing effect lies within the sensitivity range of Einstein Telescope, Cosmic Explorer, eLISA and LISA.
+The gravitational wave field for $\beta = -2.0$ both in the absence and presence of squeezing effect (Figs.\ref{f7}-\ref{f8}) lies below the sensitivity curves of all the mentioned detectors.
+Thus, the prospect of testing the case for $\beta = -2.0$ is currently out of scope.